roverbird/superdash/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve this project.

-## User Cases

-This dashboards is used [here](https://frelih.org/polona/stranka-resnica-evropski-parlament-2024-kje-podpis/)

 ## License